How to Get Into UNC-Chapel Hill: Admissions Data & Strategies

 To accomplish these goals we will touch on the following topics:

-- SAT, GPA, and class rank of accepted UNC-Chapel Hill applicants
+- SAT and class rank of accepted UNC-Chapel Hill applicants

 - UNC-Chapel Hill’s system for rating applicants